-What a different three months made!
-Historically significant return drivers for small cap value stocks are now, on balance, neutral-to-somewhat positively aligned for small cap value outperformance.
-Absolute and relative valuations are historically cheap and similar past discounts of this magnitude were followed by incredibly strong 1-year and 3-year returns.
+Historically significant return drivers for small cap value stocks are, on balance, favorably aligned for small cap value outperformance.
+Absolute and relative valuations are historically cheap and similar past discounts of this magnitude were followed by incredibly strong one-year and three-year returns.